Laguna del Cañizar

 Water buffalo, Retuerta horses, Roe deer, Wild boar.

 Fox, Iberian otter, Badger, Genet.

 Common crane, Golden Eagle, Kingfisher, Green Woodpecker, Eurasian Spoonbill, Montagu’s Harrier, Night Heron, Purple Heron, Squacco Heron, Cattle Egret, Little Egret, Great White Egret, Hoopoe, Golden Oriole and many other species.

-Laguna del Cañizar is currently the 5th largest wetland in the interior of Spain and the second largest wetland with fresh water, only surpassed by the Tablas de Daimiel National Park.
+Laguna del Cañizar is currently the 5th largest wetland in the interior of Spain and the largest fresh water lake in Spain.